BioinformaticsTrainingXie/team_Methylation-Badassays/README.md

 ### Building an Ethnicity Classifer

 To build the DNA methylation ethnicity classifer, we compare [SVM](http://ca.wiley.com/WileyCDA/WileyTitle/productCd-0471030031.html) and [elastic net logistic regression (glmnet)](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2013-14-10-r115) models.
 We ended up choosing glmnet for building the final model, and used a nested cross validation strategy to tune the penalization parameters, and for estimating the test error.
 After generating the final model, we analyzed the predictors, and examined the results of the predictions on the secondary unlabelled dataset.
-Please see [predictive modeling](https://github.com/STAT540-UBC/team_Methylation-Badassays/tree/master/Scripts/PredictiveModeling) more the markdown files.
+Please see the subdirectory [predictive modeling](https://github.com/STAT540-UBC/team_Methylation-Badassays/tree/master/Scripts/PredictiveModeling) for the markdown files and details.

 ### Table of contents: